AfifHM/AfifHM/README.md

 - 👋 Hi, I’m @AfifHM
-- 👀 I’m interested in data science and analytics in healthcare industry
+- 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning machine learning and data engineering
-- 💞️ I’m looking to collaborate on healthcare information system projects
 - 📫 You can reach me via ny account on github

 <!---